CJCascalheira/cjcascalheira/content/project/gmh/index.md

 ___
 How does our location in the world affect our mental and behavioral health?

-If you are over the age of 18 and would like to participate, please visit the survey now. **Survey link coming soon.**
+If you are over the age of 18 and would like to participate, please visit the survey now: **http://bit.ly/nmsu_gmh**

 You do not have to identify as a minority to participate.